Last Updated: December 11, 2024

 You can include anything you want in your agreement that you feel will help the business’s daily operations and more.
 Here are a few basics:

-If you aren’t sure how to start your operating agreement, rest easy because we offer a customizable template that can get you started.
+If you aren’t sure how to start your operating agreement, rest easy because we offer an operating agreement template that can get you started.

 Get an Employer Identification Number (EIN) for your LLC.
 An EIN is also known as a Federal Employer Identification Number (FEIN) and a Federal Tax Identification Number.
 You can get an EIN from the Internal Revenue Service (IRS).